Lake schools join national anti-bullying effort

-In our Lake County Schools, we have been sharing anti-bullying messages all month, and on Unity Day – Oct.
-20 – we joined schools and organizations around the country in wearing orange to send a universal message that bullying is never acceptable behavior.
+In our Lake County Schools, we shared anti-bullying messages all month, and on Unity Day — Oct.
+20 — we joined schools and organizations around the country in wearing orange to send a universal message that bullying is never acceptable behavior.

-October is almost over, but our efforts to prevent bullying are not.
+October is now over, but our efforts to prevent bullying are not.

 On our district website (lake.k12.fl.us) we share many resources year-round, including a list of signs parents can look for that might indicate a child has been targeted by a bully.